tg-sec/dvna/Task_Report/docs/static_analysis.md

 ## Objective

-The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 3rd and 4th points of the [problem statement](problem_statement.md).
+The aim of this section is to understand the tech stack used for the project (DVNA), identify suitable tools to perform SAST and generate a report to provide a solution to the 2nd, 3rd and 4th points of the [problem statement](problem_statement.md) under `Task 1`.

 ## SAST